tendermint/spec/rfc/006-backfill-blocks.md

 - By having validator sets served through p2p, this will make it easier to extend p2p support to light clients.
+- `Backfill_height` can be relative to the latest height of the providing node, not just an absolute height.
+This means that an older snapshot might not require as much backfilling as a newer one.

 ## References